Birds of Prey in the West Midlands

 What We Offer

 These must be booked in advance.
 Bird Handling Experiences give you the opportunity to get up close and experience the thrill of flying and handling our magnificent birds.
 You learn about them as the birds fly and land on your gloved hand.
 We have experiences suitable for children age 6+ and adults, flying everything from owls to eagles.
-If you have purchased a voucher from us and you have been unable to book it due to Coronavirus restrictions, your voucher has been extended to June 2022.
-Please telephone us when you are ready to book a date.

 We have a team of birds that will fly in school halls, offering educational sessions tailored to suit the age group and any relevant areas of study.
 Led by one of our experienced falconers, a session usually lasts for 50 minutes and features at least 5 birds, from a mixture of kestrels, hawks and owls.
 Our birds fly in close proximity to the children, who are encouraged to ask questions throughout the sessions.